lupyuen/lupyuen.github.io/src/openocd.md

 If we see CPU ID `0x20000c05` and the messages above...
 Congratulations OpenOCD is now connected to PineCone's JTAG Port!

-OpenOCD is all ready to flash and debug PineCone firmware.
-(Which we'll cover in the next article)
+OpenOCD is all ready to load and debug PineCone firmware. [(Which we'll cover in the next article)](https://lupyuen.github.io/articles/debug)

 To stop OpenOCD and disconnect from PineCone, press `Ctrl-C`.